Biya96-new/Excel-Sales-Analytics/README.md

 # AtliQ Hardware Report :

 ## Introduction:
-Atliq Hardware offers a broad selection of products, including personal computers, printers, and accessories.
+AtliQ Hardware manufactures and sells a diverse range of products, including personal computers, printers, and accessories.
-By manufacturing its own products and partnering with major retailers like Croma and Best Buy, along with online platforms such as Flipkart and Amazon, the company ensures its products are readily available to consumers.
+The company distributes its products through leading retail partners such as Croma and Best Buy, as well as online platforms like Flipkart and Amazon.
+These channels ensure that AtliQ products are widely available and easily accessible to customers.

 ## Problem Statement:
-To build interactive dashboards for Atliq Hardware that analyze sales and financial metrics, supporting data-driven insights and strategic business planning.
+To design and develop interactive dashboards for AtliQ Hardware that provide deep insights into sales and financial performance, enabling data-driven decision-making and strategic business planning.

 ## Sales Analysis:

   ### Objectives:
-  - Customer Performance Report: analyse the completele sales performace by customeres acroos the years.
+  - Customer Performance Report: Track customer-level sales performance across multiple years to identify high-value customers contributing to revenue growth.
-    Helping the business identifiey the customers which contributed for the grwoth interms of sales
-  - Market Performance vs Target: To analyse the market performance with respect to the sales target and provide insights into the sucess of sales strategy.
+  - Market Performance vs Target: Compare actual performance against sales targets to measure the effectiveness of sales strategies.
-  - Division Level Sales Report: Analysed how the sales performace was across verious divisions during the yaer 2020 and 2021
+  - Division Level Sales Report: Assess sales performance across different business divisions for 2020 and 2021.
-  - New Products: Checked how the sales for newly listed products by Atliq Hardware occured
+  - New Products:Monitor sales trends for newly launched AtliQ products.
-  - Top 5 countries: To analyse the top countries performing with respect to sales
+  - Top 5 countries: Highlight the countries generating the highest sales revenue.

  ### Key Insights:
- - Revenue increased from $87.5million in 2019 to $598.9million in 2020.
+ - Revenue surged from $87.5M in 2019 to $598.9M in 2020.
- - Every country experienced a increase in market performance except for a few countries like Newzealand, Norway and Austria.
+ - Most countries experienced positive sales growth, with exceptions including New Zealand, Norway, and Austria.
- - P & A division showed a significant improvement in the sales that is $105.2M in 2020 to $338.4M in 2021,which is almost three increase. followed by the PC division
+ - The P&A division achieved significant growth, increasing from $105.2M in 2020 to $338.4M in 2021, nearly tripling revenue.
+The PC division followed closely.
- - out of all the new products introduced by AtliQ hardware "AQ Qwerty" (22M) was performing exceptionally well followed by "AQ Trigger"(20.7M) and "AQ Gen Y"(19.5M).
+ - Among new products, AQ Qwerty ($22M) led sales, followed by AQ Trigger ($20.7M) and AQ Gen Y ($19.5M).
- - Among the top 5 countries India was laeding the sales by (161.3M) followed by USA (87.8M)
+ - India ranked first among the top-performing countries with $161.3M in sales, followed by the USA with $87.8M.

 ### Purpose of sales analytics:
-Empower businesses to monitor and evaluate their sales activities and performance.
+To empower the business with actionable insights, enabling continuous monitoring, performance evaluation, and optimization of sales activities.

 ### Role of reports:
-Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+- Identify customers eligible for effective discount strategies.
+- Support negotiations with clients by leveraging sales data.
+- Pinpoint expansion opportunities in high-potential international markets.

-## Finance Report :
+## Finance Analysis :

-- **Project objective:**

-    **1.** Create Profit and Loss (P&L) reports by _[Fiscal Year](P&L_by_fiscal_year.pdf) & _[Months](P&L_by_month.pdf)
+  ### Objective:

-   **2.** Create Profit and Loss (P&L) reports by _[Markets](P&L_by_market.pdf)
+  - Yearly Profit and Loss (P&L):Summarize annual financial performance.

+  - Monthly P&L Comparison: Track monthly financial trends to identify patterns.

+  - Market-Specific P&L: Provide detailed financial insights by market.

+  - Quarterly Gross Margin % by Sub-Zone: Evaluate profitability across geographic zones.

+ ### Key Insights:
+- Net Sales grew by 204.5% over three years, with cost efficiency sustaining strong gross margins.
+- Substantial revenue growth was observed in 2021, with profit margins remaining steady despite rising costs.
+- Profitability varied across regions, offering valuable insights for strategic decision-making.

+  ### Purpose of sales analytics:
-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+  To assess financial health, guide strategic planning, and support transparent communication with stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+  ### Role of reports:

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+ - Ensure financial planning is aligned with organizational goals.
+ - Strengthen investor and stakeholder confidence in business performance.

 ## Technical & Soft Skills:
 - [x] Prepared the data using ETL(Extract,Transform,Load) method